hashicorp/vault/website/source/docs/auth/aws.html.md

    must login using the iam method; the RoleSessionName must be a valid instance ID viewable by Vault, and the instance must have come from the bound AMI ID.

-## Comparison of the EC2 and IAM Methods
+## Comparison of the IAM and EC2 Methods

 The iam and ec2 auth methods serve similar and somewhat overlapping functionality, in that both authenticate some type of AWS entity to Vault.
-To help you determine which method is more appropriate for your use case, here is a comparison of the two auth methods.
+Here are some comparisons that illustrate why `iam` method is preferred over `ec2`.

 * What type of entity is authenticated:
   * The ec2 auth method authenticates only AWS EC2 instances and is specialized